basecamp/bc3-api/sections/tools.md

 * `GET /dock/tools/2.json` will return the tool with ID `2`.

-This endpoint can also be accessed via the project-scoped path `GET /buckets/1/dock/tools/2.json`.

 ###### Example JSON Response
 <!-- START GET /buckets/1/dock/tools/2.json -->
 ```json